RetroNewbie/RetroNewbie/README.md

 Hi, I’m RetroNewbie.

 I collect vintage computers from the 70s/80s and this profile is used to store info and programs related to that.
-I have a [youtube channel](https://youtube.com/@RetroNewbie) where you can find video on my collection!
+I have a [youtube channel](https://youtube.com/@RetroNewbie) where you can find videos on my collection!

 <!---
 RetroNewbie/RetroNewbie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.